Event

 - Wednesday, 10.
 June 2026 6:30 pm – 8:00 pm Save in my calendar

-Energy transition and the role of Development Banks in South Asia
+The role of Development Banks

 The war in Iran, like the invasion of Ukraine before, has exposed the consequences of fossil fuel dependence: rising energy costs, energy emergencies and supply chain disruptions.
 Most affected are emerging markets and developing nations.
 It is high time to change direction and direct all support towards an energy transition away from fossil fuels.